monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 irrefutable facts of reality, unable to cope?"

 Against such a claim, I am powerless.
-All I can do is urge you to reconsider your unassailable yet misguided assurance regarding the most basic "facts" about the world, as laid out above.
+All I can do is urge you to reconsider your unassailable yet misguided assurance regarding the most basic "facts" about the world.
 If the very nature of reality is *far stranger* than you have been led to believe, you won't discover that through any of the obvious routes.

 Guys like Elon Musk are said to be testing the hypothesis that reality is a simulation, but they're looking in the wrong direction.
-The dreamer is looking out your eyes, even as you read this. *So close you can't see it*.
+The dreamer is looking out your eyes, even as you read this.
+You must turn the light of awareness back upon itself, until it rediscovers its own primordial *aliveness.*

+*So close you can't see it*.

-The world is alive.
-Life is magical.
+The world *is* alive.
+Life *is* magical.
 Let's rediscover the profound meaning of these words before it's too late.